ghollid/ST558Project1/README.md

 linearly).
 To me, it speculatively seems like the movies that have the highest productivity are more often in the middle range of run-time.

-#### Additionally, I wished to explore the number of movies based on when they were released (year).
+#### Additionally, I wished to explore the number of movies based on when

+they were released (year).

-To do this, I will utilize the previous data and functions to first create a numerical summary of gross profits by release year, and then plot a histogram of gross profits by release year.
+To do this, I will utilize the previous data and functions **Release** and **HighGross** to first create a numerical summary of gross profits by release year, and then plot a histogram of gross profits by release year.

 ``` r
 ## Release Dates